Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PSnl87wl_Os.md

 ### Transcript

-> what's the mug coming i don't think we have an update on the mug but we are working on that stuff for the uh the merch side of things so hopefully soon tm
+> what's the mug coming i don't think we have an update on the mug but we are working on that stuff for the, the merch side of things so hopefully soon tm